cesine/AndroidOpenCVforHackathons/README.md

 Download before the Hackathon
 ====================
-Since the hackathon usually has overloaded wifi and so the download might be super slow
+Since the hackathon usually has overloaded wifi you should try to download these files if you know you will be hacking on OpenCV...

 Step 0:
 ---------
 Set up Android SDK for your Eclipse, if you dont already have this set up then this project may be a bit over your head...
-The complete instructions are all on this page: http://developer.android.com/sdk/eclipse-adt.html#installing
+The complete instructions are all on this page: http://developer.android.com/sdk/eclipse-adt.html#installing Be sure to complete the sdk set up before going to the hackathon because you could need to download around 1 gig (which is pretty much impossible at most hackathons)...
+WATCHOUT: dont check all the SDKs, just get  a couple like maybe SDK 8, 11, 14 so that you have a few to choose from and your team can compile to the same sdk

 Step A:
 ---------